-This might be caused by a steady of supply of HDB flats and private properties.
+This might be caused by a steady supply of HDB flats and private properties.

-In such situations, you might have more bargaining power as there are less people looking to rent.
+In such situations, you might have more bargaining power as there are fewer people looking to rent.

 When it comes to negotiation, it’s not all about the money too.

-There are also other areas where you could negotiate on, such as the provision of furniture, or including utilities in the rental rate.
+There are also other areas where you could negotiate, such as the provision of furniture, or including utilities in the rental rate.

 In order to secure your offer, it is important to have something down in black-and-white.